Entrance sign to Dilli Haat INA in Delhi

 Every time I go to Dilli Haat there’s a big selection of Indian art work

-If taking an Uber or auto rickshaw make sure you specify Dilli Haat INA – I once had an unscrupulous driver take me to a fake Dilli Haat shop near the Bahai Lotus Temple, and another driver took friends of mine to Delhi Haat – another imposter shop.
+If taking an Uber or auto rickshaw make sure you specify Dilli Haat INA – I once had an unscrupulous driver take me to a different Dilli Haat near the Bahai Lotus Temple, and another driver took friends of mine to Delhi Haat – an imposter shop.

 Where To Stay Nearby